italia/spid-cie-oidc-nodejs/examples/express-react-relying-party/README.md

 # SPID CIE OIDC NodeJS Relying Party Example Project with Express and React

-This project showcases the relaying party.
+This project showcases the relying party.

 ## Requirements: